 Sophomore Advances to the National Chemistry Olympiad Exam

-Andrew Li ’28 took the U.S. National Chemistry Olympiad (USNCO) St. Louis Local Exam recently.
+Andrew Li ’28 recently took the U.S. National Chemistry Olympiad (USNCO) St. Louis Local Exam.
 As a finalist of the competition, he was invited to participate in the National Exam in April.

-According to the website, “The USNCO is a multi-tiered competition designed to stimulate and promote achievement in high school chemistry.
-It is sponsored by the American Chemical Society.”
+Sponsored by the American Chemical Society, the USNCO is a multi-tiered competition designed to stimulate and promote achievement in high school chemistry.

 Dr. Bruce Hamper, the Chemistry Olympiad Coordinator of the ACS St. Louis section, says, Li is “one of the top contestants in the Chemistry Olympiad Local Exam – St. Louis Section.
 We had over 70 students participate in the local exams during the month of March.
 He had one of the top scores and is therefore eligible to take the National Exam.”